 Fast-forward twenty years and I'm a "former lawyer, now SAHM."
 In the whopping 2.5 years I've spent as such I've noticed that people make assumptions about me they wouldn't have made before.
 Assumptions I really do not appreciate.
 Many reading this blog post are already assuming that I "went off the deep end" in college and am some sort of secretly self-loathing anti-feminist, in spite of the happy childhood I spent with two great parents.
 Unfortunately I have yet to read a truly compelling summary of why that isn't the case for me or for many other women like me.
 So I'm going to continue with my story in the hopes that I can provide a better example of a SAHF (stay-at-home feminist) than the women featured in the above article.

-Yes, as I made my way through college the concept of "balancing family life with career" did not even enter my mind.
+Yes, as I made my way through college the concept of "balancing family life with career" did not even enter my mind; I just carried on with the dual assumptions that I would both have a professional career and also (magically) be home after school and summers.
 I started out wanting to be a French professor but after spending a year in France to prove to myself that I wasn't going to be limited by "having a man," I just simply never wanted to be away from him that long again.
 My other major was history but after writing my "Senior Thesis" (on women in the French Resistance and subsequent historiography on that topic) I was disillusioned.
 I believed that because history had already happened, people were largely trying to rewrite it or focusing on something so narrow as to not really be significant.
 The only out I found was writing about writing about history - essentially my thesis argued that recent historiography had gone overboard in downplaying how revolutionary gender roles were in The Resistance - and by the time I was done with it I was just sort of done, even though I scored an A and a very difficult professor told me I was "playing in the big leagues."
-Later I flipped through GRE and LSAT prep books and I liked the LSAT book better (I considered memorizing vocabulary a waste of my time, and I loved logic games).
+Later I flipped through GRE and LSAT prep books and I liked the LSAT book better (I considered memorizing vocabulary a waste of time, and I loved logic games).
 So I headed off to law school, my progressive boyfriend and I still believing we'd both eventually work part-time, since we did want our kids to largely be home with one of us.

 All this while my husband was doing his own career soul-searching.
 He'd taken a year off medical school to do medical research on a Howard Hughes grant.
 His research was successful and he became one of the very few to ever receive a second year of funding from this extremely selective (read: usually only Harvard med students) source.
 By the end of his second year he'd won some contest out of 6,600 other medical students for best abstract... there was a press release about him!
 He also had several papers, I believe first author on some and definitely published in the big time journals.
 When he had me proofread his resume I had to pinch myself.
 It was three pages long and full of awards and charitable work, and everything else under the sun.
 His heart and his Christian faith (yes, I ended up there...) were leading him in the direction of a career devoted to cancer research.
 Although I had NO IDEA how we would afford for me to stay home with him going into research instead of medical practice, it was increasingly clear to me that I wanted the after school snacks and summers at home with my kids, and that my kids (and our household) would need more from me due to the extreme busy-ness of my husband.
 So when MGH (Massachusetts General Hospital - a Harvard affiliate and the #1 hospital in the nation according to last year's rankings) wanted him, we figured we'd find a way to make it in Boston.
 And while finding that way has been anything but easy - we've struggled intensely with how to make our family work under extreme stresses of literally running out of money more than once, constantly worrying about our lack of savings, and Mark being unable to help at all or even be home and awake for more than a few hours a week for months at a time, for nearly four years now - the bottom line is we are both doing what we truly love and what we feel called to do, and what is (or at least will be, someday) best for our own passions and for our family.